 Board of Directors

 The Board of Directors of Straumann Holding AG comprises seven non-executive members.
-Except for Petra Rumpf, no other Director has been a member of the company's Executive Management during the past three years.
+None of the current members has been a member of the Executive Management of any of the Group’s companies during the preceding three financial years or had any significant business connections with Straumann Holding AG or any of its subsidiaries in 2024.

 Independence, diversity and competences of Board members